Announcing our 2024-25 Liberal Arts Engagement Hub Residencies

 This intersection holds a more complex history that well predates 2020, a history that helps illuminate the critical intersectionality often missing from coverage of “defund the police” activism.
 From an anti-porn campaign in the 1980s led by Andrea Dwokin and Catherine McKinnon, which shaped local discourses around sex work, safety, and public space for more than a generation, to a 1998 encampment protesting the expansion of the adjacent highway through sacred Dakota land, which was broken up by six hundred Minneapolis police officers - an action which was, at the time, the largest show of police force in Minnesota history.
 And a decade later, just steps from the third precinct, CeCe McDonald, a Black trans woman, was brutally attacked, setting off a local and national activist solidarity campaign that profoundly impacted the national trans movement, and which continues to resonate locally in community responses to continued anti-trans violence at that intersection.

 These events are connected by more than geography: they illustrate the interconnected systems of power that are at stake in struggles over who “belongs'' in public space and to whom public space belongs.
 This public history project emerges from a collaboration between academics, community members, and activist organizations to uncover the layers of history at the Lake/Minnehaha intersection.
-Using oral histories gathered by community members, supported by the Tretter Trans Oral History Poject’s community cohort model and contextualized by archival research, this project will culminate in both a digital mapping exhibit and a community teach-back.
+Using oral histories gathered by community members, supported by the Tretter Trans Oral History Project’s community cohort model and contextualized by archival research, this project will culminate in both a digital mapping exhibit and a community teach-back.
 It intends to document and theorize both the history of this intersection and the relationship between police violence, colonialism, racial capitalism, and transphobia.
 We hope that this collaborative reckoning with the complex history of this intersection can help support and inform the ongoing debates over the meaning of “public safety,” and advance the power of community to shape and enact shared visions of common thriving.

 Project Partners:

-• Myrl Beam, Associate Professor and Chair, Women’s, Gender, and Sexuality Studies, Macalester College
+- Myrl Beam, Associate Professor and Chair, Women’s, Gender, and Sexuality Studies, Macalester College

-• Aiden Bettine, Curator, Tretter Collection in GLBT Studies; Program Affiliate, Heritage Studies and Public History
+- Aiden Bettine, Curator, Tretter Collection in GLBT Studies; Program Affiliate, Heritage Studies and Public History

-• Myra Billund-Phibbs, PhD Candidate, History
+- Myra Billund-Phibbs, PhD Student, History

-• Ayaan Natala, PhD Candidate, American Studies
+- Ayaan Natala, PhD Candidate, American Studies

-• Jae Yates, Oral Historian, Tretter Transgender Oral History Project
+- Jae Yates, Oral Historian, Tretter Transgender Oral History Project

-Parental Incarceration and Human Rights
+Parental Incarceration and Children's Human Rights

 International laws call for the best interests of children to be considered at every stage of a parent’s involvement in a criminal legal process.
 Yet in the United States, as well as in many other countries, children are largely invisible when courts determine whether their parents will be incarcerated.
 This Hub residency will focus on how legal systems violate children’s human rights by not considering their best interests in such cases, and how promising alternatives to parental incarceration can be implemented in Minnesota and beyond.